 - Military Exception.
 Military personnel in the state on duty or leave are eligible for a similar waiver to the one listed above.
 Also, a North Dakota resident, in the armed forces stationed outside the state, upon showing proof of residency, may receive a deer gun license without being subject to the license lottery.
 To apply you must meet these requirements:

 - Maintain North Dakota as your state of residence.

 - You must be stationed outside of North Dakota.

-- Fill out and send in a deer application with the following items: A check or money order for $30, a copy of your orders showing where you are stationed, a copy of your current driver's license or pay stub showing the state where you pay taxes.
+- Fill out and send in a deer application with the following items: A check or money order for $30, a copy of your orders showing where you are stationed, and a copy of a valid North Dakota driver's license or North Dakota nondriver photo ID.
 Contact our licensing section at (701) 328-6335 for more information.